Synchronization

 the "In" folder for incoming files.

-If you select the "Use compresed file" checkbox the file size will be
+If you select the "Use compresed file" checkbox the file size will be reduced

-files at the Main then you must use compressed files at the
+files at the Main then you must use compressed files at the Remote

 (and vice-versa).
-Otherwise the Main will upload compressed files and
+Otherwise the Main will upload compressed files and the

-Remote will not be looking to download compressed files and the
+Remote will not be looking to download compressed files and the synchronization

 will fail.

-The next step is to specify the FTP Server that is
+The next step is to specify the FTP Server

-URL, a DNS address or, if you are using a local server, the name of
+be a URL, a DNS address or, if you are using a local server, the name of

 If your computer has a broadband or network connection to the Internet,